-BAE490 Thesis
+BAE490: Thesis

 This two-term course is available only to students of Business Administration who have an average of at least A- in 3rd year Business Administration courses.
-Students who take the course may substitute it in place of BAE450A/B and BAE440A/B. Before enrolling in the course a student must obtain the approval of a professor in the Department of Business Administration who will supervise the thesis.
+Students who take the course may substitute it in place of BAE450 and BAE440.
+Before enrolling in the course a student must obtain the approval of a professor in the Department of Business Administration who will supervise the thesis.
 The topic of the thesis will be mutually agreed upon by the student and the professor and should be in one of the areas covered in one or more of the Business Administration core courses.
 The thesis topic should not be directly related to the major project of the course BAE452 - Business Policy.

-Pre-requisite: Permission of the Department Head Co-requisite: BAE410A/B, BAE432A, BAE452
+Prerequisite: Permission from the Head of the Department.
+Co-requisite: BAE330A/B, BAE410A/B, BAE452

-English
+Department of English